Optimal quantizers for a nonuniform distribution on a Sierpinski carpet: Optimal sets of -means for all

 and

 Write $\ga:=\set{(\frac{1}{6},\frac{3}{4}), (\frac{5}{6},\frac{3}{4})}$.
 Then, the distortion error is obtained as

 Since $V_2$ is the quantization error for two-means, we have $0.107639\geq V_2$.
+We now show that the points in an optimal set of two means cannot lie on a vertical line.
 Suppose that the points in an optimal set of two-means lie on a vertical line.
 Then, we can assume that $\gb=\set{(p, a), (p, b)}$ is an optimal set of two-means with $a\leq b$.
 Then, by the properties of centroids we have